MEF4232/basic-web-pages/README.md

 > Custom Web Fonts: each browser and device required a different file format (.svg, .eot, .tt, .woff).
 This resulted in the “Bulletproof @font-face syntax”
 >
 > The current standard is Web Open Font Format (WOOF) ([A Brief History of Web Fonts](https://www.internetingishard.com/html-and-css/web-typography/#a-brief-history-of-web-fonts))

+> A few final guidelines:
+> - Use a font-size between 14px and 20px for the body element.
+> - Use “curly quotes” and apostrophes with the [& rsquo ;], [& lsquo ;], [& rdquo ;], and [& ldquo ;] HTML entities.
+> - Use proper dashes (&ndash;, &mdash;) and other symbols (&copy;).
+> - Don’t use text-decoration: underline except for hover states.
+> - Use real italic fonts over synthesized ones if not it’s too much of a performance burden. ([Other Guidelines](https://www.internetingishard.com/html-and-css/web-typography/#other-basic-typography-guidelines))

+> The most important thing you should take away from this chapter is the fact that nothing is arbitrary in a well-designed web page.
+The font sizes, indent style, text alignment, line height, margins, and every other tiny facet of the page was carefully considered.
+There was a purpose behind all of these decisions. ([Summary](https://www.internetingishard.com/html-and-css/web-typography/#summary))

 ---